LisRosnes/ARIA_research/README.md

 Typical output: a CSV with one row per report and columns for extracted features (genetics, treatment, acute/chronic findings, structural grades, ARIA flags).

+## `subject_mapping.py` (summary)

+Purpose: Aggregate subject-level ARIA status and derive event dates across longitudinal imaging studies.

+Key behaviors:
+- Reads an Excel input of imaging results and metadata (expects columns like `SubjectID`, `Study Date`, `ARIA-E`, `ARIA-H`).
+- Converts `Study Date` to datetime and sorts records by `SubjectID` and date to ensure chronological processing.
+- Normalizes `ARIA-E` and `ARIA-H` indicators to binary values (1 for "Yes", 0 otherwise).
+- For each subject, finds the first date an ARIA flag appears and the date it is resolved (first subsequent `0` after a `1`), marking unresolved events as "Not Resolved".
+- Outputs a subject-level CSV (`aria_mapping_output.csv`) listing per-subject ARIA presence and event dates and prints a preview to the console.

+Dependencies: `pandas` (for reading Excel, datetime handling, grouping and CSV output).

 ## `univariate_analysis.py` (summary)

 Purpose: standardize the extracted features, choose appropriate univariate statistical tests, and produce a results table and visualizations.